Khloe Kardashian Reportedly Wants Tristan Thompson To Get Traded To L.A. After LeBron James’ Decision

 Khloe Kardashian may have her heart set on staying in L.A.
-The Keeping Up with the Kardashians star is said to be hoping that her baby daddy, Tristan Thompson, gets traded to a team in California so that she doesn’t have to move back to Ohio.
+The Keeping Up with the Kardashians star is said to be hoping that her boyfriend, Tristan Thompson, gets traded to a team in California so that she doesn’t have to move back to Ohio.

 According to a report by Hollywood Life, Khloe Kardashian believes that Tristan Thompson should try to get traded to an L.A. team now that LeBron James has revealed he’s leaving the Cleveland Cavaliers.